Bayesian E(3)-Equivariant Interatomic Potential with Iterative Restratification of Many-body Message Passing

 \subsection{Architecture}

+An overview of the RACE architecture, including a detailed algorithmic flowchart annotated with tensor dimensions at each step, is shown in Supplementary Section~A (Figure~S1).
 The potential energy of the system, denoted $E_\text{pot}$, is calculated by adding the atomic energy $E_i$ for all atoms in the system.
 To guarantee energy conservation during molecular dynamics simulations, forces are obtained as the gradients of the predicted potential energy with respect to the atomic positions: $\bm{f}_i = - \nabla_i E_\text{pot}$ with

 The predicted potential energy is invariant under translation, reflection, and rotations, whereas the forces $\bm{f}_i$ and the internal features of the geometric tensors in the neural network are equivariant to rotation and reflection.
 The stress of the system is obtained as the product summation of position and forces with volume gradient with respect to the cell as $\mathbf{S} = \frac{1}{V} \left( \frac{\partial E_\text{pot}}{\partial \mathbf{h}} \mathbf{h}^{\top} + \sum_{i} \bm{r}_i \otimes \frac{\partial E_\text{pot}}{\partial \bm{r}_i} \right)$, where $E_\text{pot}$ is the total energy, $\mathbf{h} \in \mathbb{R}^{3 \times 3}$ is the cell matrix composed of lattice vectors, $\bm{r}_i$ is the position vector of the atom $i$, and $V$ is the volume of cell.